Reethikaraj/id2223_project/README.md

 The performance of the Linear Regression model is evaluated using Mean Squared Error (MSE), with a resulting MSE value of 46.9413.
 This metric provides insights into how well the model is performing in terms of predicting the closing values.

-Hugging face URL for the monitor - https://huggingface.co/spaces/Reethika23/sp500
+Hugging face URL for the dashboard - https://huggingface.co/spaces/Reethika23/sp500 Hugging face Interactive UI - https://huggingface.co/spaces/Reethika23/sp500_UI